Job vacancy trends

-The pattern of development for the euro area was very similar to that recorded for the EU-27, although the job vacancy rate for the former climbed more rapidly in 2005 and 2006 (when it peaked at 2.3 %), before contracting for three consecutive years to a low of 1.5 % in 2009.
-The recovery in 2010 was slightly stronger than in the EU-27, as the job vacancy rate rose by 0.2 percentage points to 1.7 % where it stayed in 2011 before a slight decrease in 2012 to stand at 1.6 %.
+The pattern of development for the euro area was very similar to that recorded for the EU, although the job vacancy rate for the former climbed more rapidly in 2005 and 2006 (when it peaked at 2.3 %), before contracting for three consecutive years to a low of 1.3 % in 2009.
+The recovery in 2010 was slightly stronger than in the EU-28, as the job vacancy rate rose by 0.2 percentage points to 1.5 % where it has stayed since, except for the slightly higher level of 1.6 % in 2011.
+Note again that there is a break in the series, with all data before 2009 relating to the euro area composed of 16 members, while the information from 2009 onwards concerns the euro area of 18 members.
+The difference between the rates of these two aggregates was also negligible.

-Among the EU Member States, the job vacancy rate in 2012 was highest in Malta (3.4 %) and Germany (2.6 %).
-Belgium and Finland were the only other EU Member States that reported a rate of at least 2.0 %, while this level was also surpassed in Norway.
-The number of vacant posts accounted for less than 1.0 % of the total number of posts in 15 of the EU Member States in 2012, with the lowest job vacancy rates (0.4 %) in Latvia, Poland and Portugal.
+Among the EU Member States, the job vacancy rate in 2013 was highest in Germany (2.6 %), Belgium (2.4 %) and Malta (2.1 %); among the non-member countries shown in Figure 2, Norway also recorded a relatively high job vacancy rate (2.5 %).
+The number of vacant posts accounted for less than 1.0 % of the total number of posts in 17 of the EU Member States in 2013 (the data for Greece relate to 2012), with the lowest job vacancy rates (0.4 %) recorded in Italy, Cyprus, Poland and Portugal.

 Data sources and availability

 Data on job vacancies and occupied posts may be analysed by economic activity, occupation, size of enterprise and region.
 The national statistical authorities responsible for compiling job vacancy statistics send these statistics to Eurostat.
 Their data are used to compile the job vacancy rate for the EU and the euro area.

 Some of the data provided by the EU Member States fails to match common criteria and there may be differences in the coverage of the data between countries; as a result, there are currently no EU totals for the actual numbers of job vacancies or occupied posts.
 Work is currently under way to close these coverage gaps.